nicpol16/Nic-Pol/_posts/2020-11-20-Grant-Process-One.md

 Also, I would want the project to live on a website-building platform, specifically WordPress.
 I understand that there is a fee associated with having a customized URL on WordPress.
 I would include that fee on my sample budget.

 Looking into the future, I am most nervous about having a proper sample budget.
 Other than the Wordpress domain fee, I am still struggling to find other reasons to request for grant funds.
 Hopefully in the future, I will be able to overcome this obstacle and create a diversified budget plan.

+I also worry that my connection between climate change and the Thera Eruption will not be clear to an audience.
+Constant revisions of the project is required in order to avoid that issue.
+In my grant narrative, I mostly want to focus on Thera's connection to climate change, as it gives relevance to the modern era.